TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/3. Main Plot Analysis Module/Live Spike Rate/Functions/README.txt

 % Inputs:
 % 1: Data: structure with field Data.Spikes for spike data and Data.Info
 % for preprocessing infos
-% 2.
-CurrentTimePoints: first sample indicie of data plotted in main window
-% data plot as double
-% 3.
-TimeRangeViewBox: char; field in the top right of the main window that shows
-% the duration of the data plotted to extract duration of the recording,
-% i.e. '1.532s' -- dont forget the s at the end!!
 % 4.
 BinRange: Number of bins as char, i.e. '100'
 % 5.
 Figure: axes object of figure to plot in
 % 6.
 TimeRangetoPlot: Time vector as double with one time point for each